-7 Students are required to remain in the clinical internship/practicum until the semester ends in December, even if they complete their 300 hours while the semester is in progress.
-If the student has not completed the required hours by the end of the semester, defined as the last day of the final exam schedule per the university's academic calendar, the student must enroll in practicum for the following semester and remain in internship/practicum for the duration of the semester.
+10 Students are required to remain in the clinical internship/practicum until the semester ends in December, even if they complete their 300 hours while the semester is in progress.
+If the student has not completed the required hours by the end of the semester, defined as the last day of the final exam schedule per the university's academic calendar, the student must register for practicum (2 semester hours) for the following semester and remain in internship/practicum until the required client contact hours and supervision hours are completed. .